QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Virtual lab owner / Principal investigator: Coordinates the further development of the VL with a scientific vision.
 Will initially be the golden user who initiates the construction of a new virtual lab to do experiments and create a first publication based.
 This will often be done by the team involved in the core development.
 - Virtual lab Technical coordinator: Knows the lab from a technical perspective.
 Pushes the lab to the next readiness level.
 Works at VLIC.
 - Virtual lab Service operations: Can support users.
-Knows the lab and can help out when problems arise.
+Knows the lab and can help out when problems arise. <span style="color:green">Do we want a specific trainer role?</span>

 A person can fulfill multiple roles.
 In the virtual labs the distinction between development and use is a continuum.
 How many changes a scientist will make to the codebase and libraries depends on whether the virtual lab already has the necessary assets for the user.